-Today’s recipe is inspired by the Cuban national dish, ropa vieja.
+This recipe is inspired by the Cuban national dish, ropa vieja.
 The English translation of ropa vieja is “old clothes”, because the shredded beef and vegetables look like rags.
-This vegan version uses thin sliced seitan, shredded jackfruit, dry white wine, peppers, red onion, crushed tomatoes, green olives, and savory herbs and spices.
+This slow cooker vegan (or vegetarian) ropa vieja recipe uses thin sliced seitan, shredded jackfruit, dry white wine, peppers, red onion, crushed tomatoes, green olives, and savory herbs and spices.
 Simmer it for hours, and then, top with cilantro, give it a squeeze of lime, and enjoy over rice with Cuban Black Beans.
 Maybe some fried plantains on the side?
-A bit of avocado?
 I’m hungry just thinking about it!

 Slow Cooker Vegan Ropa Vieja